vdoninav/ami_gpt/README.md

 # AmiGPT Telegram Bot

-AmiGPT is a Telegram bot that uses a pre-trained GPT-2 model to communicate with users in private chats and groups.
-The bot generates responses based on the current conversation context and stores interaction history in an SQLite database, allowing it to take into account previous messages when forming responses.
-The bot also supports managing the number of messages stored in the context and allows users to reset or adjust the message limit.
+AmiGPT is a Telegram bot powered by a pre-trained GPT-2 model that communicates with users in private chats and groups.
+It generates responses based on the conversation context, utilizing an SQLite database to store and retrieve message history.
+The bot also supports message summarization, custom message limits, and can operate in "normal" or "insane" mode.

 ## Features

-- **AI-powered conversation**: Utilizes the GPT-2 model to generate responses based on the conversation context.
+- **AI-Powered Conversation**: Generates responses using the GPT-2 model, taking into account conversation context.
-- **Message history**: Saves and retrieves dialogue history from an SQLite database.
+- **Message History Management**: Saves and retrieves dialogue history using an SQLite database.
+- **Message Summarization**: Summarizes long conversation histories using an mBART model to keep the context concise.
-- **History management**: Users can reset the number of messages taken into account or adjust the message limit.
+- **Adjustable Message Limits**: Users can set the number of past messages used for context or reset the message counter.
-- **Modes**: Can operate in "normal" or "insane" mode, changing the nature of responses.
+- **Modes**: Supports "normal" and "insane" modes, changing the nature of responses.
-- **Command handling**: Supports `/start`, `/help`, `/reset`, and allows setting message limits.
-- **Group chat support**: The bot processes mentions in group chats and responds to messages.
+- **Group Chat Support**: Responds to messages where the bot is mentioned.
-- **Russian word filtering**: The bot filters messages by checking if they contain valid Russian words (with support for hyphenated words) and removes messages that don’t contain Cyrillic characters.
+- **Russian Language Filtering**: Filters messages to ensure they contain valid Russian words, supporting hyphenated words and ignoring messages without Cyrillic characters.

 ## Commands

 - **`/start`**: Starts the bot and displays a welcome message.
 - **`/help`**: Provides help and usage instructions for the bot.
-- **`/reset`**: Resets the message counter used for generating responses back to zero.
-After that, the bot will start counting messages again.
+- **`/reset`**: Resets the message counter used for generating responses, starting with zero messages for the next response.
-- **`set hist size [number]`**: Sets the maximum number of messages that will be used in the context for generating responses.
+- **`set hist size [number]`**: Sets the maximum number of messages the bot will consider when generating responses.
+- **"Insane" Mode**: Can be activated or deactivated with predefined trigger words set in the code.

 ### Special Commands

-- **Activate "insane" mode**: Send the trigger word defined in `INSANITY_ON` to activate the "insane" mode.
+- **Activate "Insane" Mode**: Send the word defined in `INSANITY_ON` to switch the bot to an unpredictable, "insane" mode.
-- **Deactivate "insane" mode**: Send the trigger word defined in `INSANITY_OFF` to return to normal mode.
+- **Deactivate "Insane" Mode**: Send the word defined in `INSANITY_OFF` to return the bot to normal mode.
-- **Set the message limit for history**: Use the command `set hist size [number]` to specify how many messages the bot will keep in memory for each user.
+- **Set History Size**: Use `set hist size [number]` to specify how many past messages the bot will use in the context for responses.

 ### Group Interaction

-- The bot responds to messages where its name is mentioned.
+- The bot responds to mentions in group chats.
-- In "insane" mode, the bot may respond to more messages or behave more unpredictably.
+- In "insane" mode, the bot may respond to more messages or behave in a less predictable manner.

 ## Message History Logic

+AmiGPT saves all user messages in an SQLite database.
+When a user resets their message history with `/reset`, the bot does not delete messages but starts using fewer messages in context (starting with zero).
+As the user continues chatting, the bot increases the number of messages used for context until it reaches the maximum limit, which can be adjusted.

-The bot saves message history in an SQLite database.
-Instead of deleting messages upon reset, the bot simply starts ignoring older messages until users send new ones.
-The message limit can be configured for each user using the `set hist size` command.
+The message limit can be customized for each user with the `set hist size` command.

-With each new message or response from the neural network, the bot increases the number of messages it takes into account in the context, up to the predefined limit.
-The limit can be reset at any time using `/reset`.

 ### Database Structure